abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 ---
-title: hls4ml on a U55C — Python host
+title: Running hls4ml end-to-end on NRP
-description: Take a Keras model from training to hardware inference on an Alveo U55C using hls4ml's Vitis backend, v++, and a pyxrt host program.
 ---

-This page is an end-to-end tutorial  Keras model all the way to hardware inference on an Alveo U55C
+This page is an end-to-end tutorial dealing with taking a Keras model all the way to hardware inference on Alveo U55C cards at the NRP cluster.

 hls4ml's Vitis backend stops at HLS synthesis and IP export.
-Three further pieces are needed to reach a running accelerator, and all three are ordinary AMD Vitis tooling rather than hls4ml code: a kernel wrapper bridging hls4ml's streaming interface to AXI memory-mapped ports, a `v++` link against the U55C platform, and a host program driving the card through XRT.
-This page supplies all three.
+Three additional pieces are needed to reach a running accelerator: a kernel wrapper bridging hls4ml's streaming interface to AXI memory-mapped ports, a `v++` link against the U55C platform, and a host program driving the card through XRT.

 The host here is Python, using the `pyxrt` bindings that ship with XRT — no compiler needed.
 See **[REPLACE THIS PART WITH THE HYPERLINK TO THE C++ VERSION (IF WE DO THAT)]**